Laptops

 This is my newest and oldest laptop with corresponding camera to illustrate what editing was & is like on the road.
 I bought these laptops in the same month (June 2025) I could find very little info about either due to them being too old and new (respectively).

-While it's true that you could edit photos on the old laptop, doing it with the track point would drive anyone up the wall.
-Yes you could add a mouse, but that feels like cheating and could be difficult to do on the move also.
-The Toshiba laptop has a wonderful old-style keyboard, but the Lenovo's is also amazing, while it also has a gorgeous trackpad, touch screen and active stylus included.
+While it's true that you could edit photos on the old laptop, doing it with the track point would drive anyone crazy.
+Yes, you could have added a Wacom tablet, but that would not have been easy to use on the move.
+The Toshiba laptop has a wonderful old-style keyboard, but the new Lenovo's is also amazing, while it also has a great trackpad, touch screen and active stylus.

 2005